I am a new CAPA member. How do I enter a CAPA Competition?

 Prior to entering in any of our competitions, it is critical that you first read and comply with all the details contained on the respective competition webpage: Scope of Competition, Editing Criteria and Competition Processes.

 In addition, it is important that you also read and agree to the details contained on our Eligibility Criteria webpage.

-Images that do not comply with the competition details will be ‘deemed unsuitable’ for presentation to the judges on the ‘day-of-judging.’
+Images that do not comply with the competition details will not be presented tot he judges on the ‘day-of-judging.’

 For CAPA Competitions, is there a time limit on when the image was taken?

 At present, there are no limitations on when the image was taken but it must have been taken by yourself.

 Can I re-enter or re-crop an image for which I received a CAPA award (medal, merit ribbon/certificate or an honourable mention ribbon/certificate)?